 Most times funny, Sometimes serious.

-- Code 33 in a grocery store– I’m pretty sure it means Emergency bathroom break I’m about to piss my pants.
-Haha!
+- Code 33 in a grocery store– I’m pretty sure it means an emergency bathroom break.

-- My mum works in a bank and she always checks my account– Well you’re pretty much screwed for life unless you move banks.
-Then again I’m pretty sure she’s not allowed to be doing that.
+- My mum works in a bank, and she always checks my account– Well, you’re pretty much screwed for life unless you move banks.
+Then again, I’m pretty sure she’s not allowed to do that.

-- Living debt free and truly wealthy– Truly wealthy… why do I want to break out in a Lionel Richie Song here.
+- Living debt free and truly wealthy– Truly wealthy, hmm.

-- PC crackers unavailable at RCSS for months!– Haha, the funniest!
+- PC crackers unavailable at RCSS for months!

-That’s all the fun for this week, thanks for dropping by and we’ll see you all again next Saturday.
+That’s all the fun for this week, thanks for dropping by, and we’ll see you again next Saturday.